yokada/yokada.github.io/_posts/2016-01-10-mathjax-on-slack-chrome-extension.md

 ----

-It would be the result is here.
+It would be get you the result.

 [![IMAGE ALT TEXT HERE](/imgs/slack-mathjax.png)](/imgs/slack-mathjax.png)